Nav: Home

 Oops, forgot the one that's been popular for so long.
 You account will be closed if you do not verify your information, immediatly at this site (at which point a fake link appears, and unsuspecting people give all the information, CC numbers, password and everything to the crooks)

-OK folks - don't do that?
-Cheesy
+OK folks - don't do that? :D

 If you get a warning, always go to the site from your bookmarks.
 Chances are, your account has no been closed and the email is just phising for information.

 I never stop getting requests from banks and other places (PayPal is another one people panic and fall for) for information, because my account has been locked until I provide verification.
-Funny part is, I don't have accounts with them!
-Sad
+Funny part is, I don't have accounts with them! :(

 ps FedEx and UPS or some other vaguely worded claim that you have a package coming, will not include a compressed file or EXE that you need to run to open the document.
 A document is just that!
 The whole logic of why they would email a claim form, compressed, instead of just contacting us, falls apart.
 I mean if they have our email address, why not just write about the package instead of some mystery claim form, which is really a virus that the unsuspecting person opens and runs.